sjcrank/fluxate/README.md

     npm install fluxate

+Fluxate is available on bower

+    bower install fluxate

 ## Browser Compatibility

 Fluxate is compatible with any [ES5-compliant browser](http://kangax.github.io/compat-table/es5/).
 You can use [es5-shim](https://github.com/es-shims/es5-shim) for other browsers.